 The Platform Lift - The base lays out in a back layout position underwater, where they lie on their back to form a platform of interlinked bodies.
 The Flyer sets in a squatting position and stands once the lift reaches the surface.
 The remaining teammates use the eggbeater kicks to hold the platform and the flyer out of the water.

-The Stack Lift - Considered to be an updated version of the Platform, the Stack Lift begins with the base squatting while underwater, supported by the pushers.
+- Considered to be an updated version of the Platform, the Stack Lift begins with the base squatting while underwater, supported by the pushers.
 The flyer then stands on the shoulders of the base.
 The pushers and base gradually stretch out their limbs, elevating the flyer.
 A rotating descent is usually added to this lift.

 To receive the latest updates on the happenings in the Singapore sports scene, or to find out more about some of the latest programmes on offer at ActiveSG, like our Facebook page here.